-In PART 2 and PART 3 of this holistic healing mini course, I touched on two topics.
+In Chapter 2 and Chapter 3 of the Health and Longevity Course for Dogs, I touched on two topics.
 One, how to determine what toxins are in your dog's body and two, how to get rid of them.

 Today, I would like to touch on the topic of pharmaceutical drug use.
 While I am not opposed to their use in some cases, I would like to help you understand the effect of pharmaceutical drugs and why I choose to avoid them whenever possible.

 Every summer holidays, my brother, two sisters and I spent a month with my grandparents.
 My grandma was an amazing cook and her baking was out of this world.
 But whenever my mother, her daughter, arrived they would bicker about how to wash dishes.
 For some reason, my grandma always ended up with really dirty dish water and when my mother argued it should be changed, grandma usually resisted.

 Of course, it was not completely true, but in retrospect, I understand my mother’s point.
 Cleaning dishes in dirty water does not make sense.
 Draining the sink and putting in clean water would make more sense.

 The process of recreating health

 Now it is time to return to health and healing, the process of re-creating health.
 Disease is a state where health, the optimal state of being, is altered or lost.
 Nature installed the healing program directly into our body.
 When your dog has a cut, the skin has an ability to heal, unless the wound is too large to heal on its own.

 The same health restoring automation process kicks in in most parts of the body, the organs and the cells, except when the disease is beyond the body's repair.